-- Choose a few, and pressure wash one side
+- Choose a few planks, then pressure wash one side.

-- Flip the planks over with your foot, and pressure wash the other side
+- Flip the planks over with your foot, then pressure wash the other side.

 Pressure washing tips to keep wood safe

-- do another pass if it needs it
+- Do another pass only if it needs it.

 I like to pressure wash about 5 planks at a time so I don’t have to backtrack too much.